 Finally, the instructor will have had to prove the authenticity of his qualifications.

-2. How do i pay for the lessons ?
+How do I pay for your services ?

-All YKA Tuition is charged for in advance,
+All YKA Tuition is usually charged for in advance,

 Acquiring Martial Arts skills takes lots of time and lots of effort.